webdesignsbytom/fullstack-starter/Google.md

 site:twitter.com "<keyword>" "<location>"
 ("gmail.com" OR "yahoo.com" OR "outlook.com" OR "hotmail.com" OR "icloud.com" OR "protonmail.com" OR "zoho.com" OR "aol.com" OR "gmx.com" OR ".co.uk" OR ".com.au" OR ".net" OR ".org" OR ".info" OR ".biz")
 ("inquiries" OR "booking" OR "contact")

+# Simplified
+site:facebook.com "plumber" "California" ("gmail.com" OR "yahoo.com" OR "outlook.com" OR ".co.uk" OR ".com.au" OR ".net" OR ".org") ("inquiries" OR "booking")

+# Yelp
+site:yelp.com "plumber" "California"